makandra/assignable_values/README.md

 The list of assignable values can be provided by any object that is accessible from your model.
 This is useful for authorization scenarios like [Consul](https://github.com/makandra/consul) or [CanCan](https://github.com/ryanb/cancan), where permissions are defined in a single class.

-You can define the source of assignable values by setting the `:through` option to a lambda:
+You can define the source of assignable values by setting the `:through` option to a proc:

     class Story < ActiveRecord::Base
-      assignable_values_for :state, :through => lambda { Power.current }
+      assignable_values_for :state, through: proc { Power.current }
     end

 `Power.current` must now respond to a method `assignable_story_states` or `assignable_story_states(story)` which returns an `Enumerable` of state strings: